 Sarah Schenck is an associate in the Environment & Energy Strategies Practice Group.
-Sarah advises commercial, industrial, tribal and municipal clients on a wide range of environmental and energy issues.
+Sarah advises commercial, industrial, municipal, and tribal clients on a wide range of environmental and energy issues, including environmental due diligence in connection with buy and sell-side mergers and acquisitions, brownfield redevelopment, permitting and enforcement matters and renewable energy development projects.

 Prior to joining Godfrey & Kahn, Sarah was an associate at a large Milwaukee firm where she advised clients on all aspects of commercial real estate, including acquisition and disposition of real estate, land use, zoning, eminent domain and licensing issues.
 Sarah also started the firm’s craft brewery, distillery and winery law practice.